google-marketing-solutions/keyword_platform/README.md

 Keyword Platform service (such as account and campaign IDs as well as campaign settings such as bid strategy, target network and others).
-We also collect information about the size of the requests sent to API endpoints such as Cloud Translation API and VertexAI API as well as information about the originating Cloud Project (such as project ID and name).
+We also collect information about the size of the requests sent to API endpoints such as Cloud Translation API and Vertex AI API as well as information about the originating Cloud Project (such as project ID and name).

 *	Device Data.
 We collect device data such as information about your computer,